slider23/kohana-assets/README.md

   - Easy to use and extend
   - Efficient; assets are compiled once and served directly thereafter
   - Watch mode (checks for source modifications)
-  - Uses Kohana's cascading file system when sourcing assets
+  - Makes full use of Kohana's cascading file system when sourcing assets
   - Multiple source files into a single asset

 ### Get it